zeha/at.zeha.netbeans.cliglue/README.md

 NetBeans will open the specified project, activate all configurations, and quit.

-PS: Also works with MPLAB X (which is a NetBeans CND fork).
+PS: Also works with MPLAB X.

 Download: https://github.com/zeha/at.zeha.netbeans.cliglue/raw/dist/at-zeha-netbeans-cliglue.nbm